-- Use Management Tunnel: the management tunnel is an optional specialized SSL VPN connection that is used only for two way communication between the oMG and the oMM. - Monitor: defines the monitor for detecting the availability of the link.
-The factory-defined monitor is In Motion Network.
-This example should be replaced with your own monitor definition. - Monitor Mode: defines the action that will occur on the link if the monitor fails or succeeds. - Use VPN: select one or more of the defined VPNs.
+- Primary DNS: specifies the IP address of the domain name server. - Secondary DNS Servers: specifies the IP addresses of alternate domain name servers. - Use Management Tunnel: the management tunnel is an optional specialized SSL VPN connection that is used only for two way communication between the oMG and the oMM. - Pilot Ping: enables or disables Pilot Ping.
+Disabled by default. - Monitors: defines the monitor for detecting the availability of the link.
+The factory-defined monitor is DefaultMonitor.
+This example should be replaced with your own monitor definition. - Monitor Mode: defines the action that will occur on the link if the monitor fails or succeeds. - VPN: select one or more of the defined VPNs.
 This is only applicable if VPNs have been configured through VPN Configuration.
 Note that each of the VPNs in a multi-VPN selection must be LAN to LAN. - Load Balanced: When enabled, traffic can be allocated to multiple active WAN links. - Weight: used with the Load Balanced option to distribute traffic over the various links.
 The system divides the value for Weight by the accumulated total of Weight values assigned to all links, to determine the ratio around which sessions will be distributed (e.g. if link A is assigned a value of 50 and link B is assigned 100, then link A's ratio will be 50/150=33% and link B's ratio will be 66%.
-In this scenario, link B will get twice as many sessions as link A). - Split Access: This allows an incoming session to initiate on a link even when the link is not the active (i.e. default route) link but is connected to the network.
+In this scenario, link B will get twice as many sessions as link A).

+Split Access: This allows an incoming session to initiate on a link even when the link is not the active (i.e. default route) link but is connected to the network.